-Note – If the watermelon you’re using for the popsicles isn’t that sweet then you might want to add1-2 tbsps of maple syrup or agave to the watermelon puree to help sweeten it.
+Note – If the watermelon you’re using for the popsicles isn’t that sweet then you might want to add 2 tbsps of maple syrup or agave to the watermelon puree to help sweeten it.

-These easy watermelon popsicles are very customizable too.
+This watermelon popsicle recipe is very customizable too.
 You could add frozen berries, or layers of other frozen pureed fruits to add even more flavor to the pops.

 - Layered popsicles – To get solid layers, pour the pureed fruit layer by layer into the popsicle molds and freeze for 10 mins in between each layer.
 Continue alternating between the flavors you want to use until the molds are filled almost to the top.
 Leave room to put the base in without it overflowing the popsicle mold.